Over 550 Amazon Employees Are Pressuring Leadership To Cut Advertising Ties With Breitbart

 Since last year's election, Amazon's leadership has faced consistent pressure from customers and employees to cut its ad ties to Breitbart.
 A petition on the website SumOfUs.org urging Amazon to "stop investing in hate" now has more than 550,000 signatures.
 Meanwhile, an anonymous collective of marketers called Sleeping Giants has called out over1,600 advertisers who have since moved their ad dollars away from Breitbart.

 When BuzzFeed News first reported on Amazon employee unrest over Breitbart ads in February, 34 employees had filed individual complaints to management.
-With a petition now in circulation with nearly 600 signatories — many of whom are women, persons of color, or LGBTQ — momentum is clearly growing.
-Amazon has over 340,000 employees world wide.
+With a petition now in circulation with nearly 600 signatories — many of whom are women, people of color, or LGBTQ — momentum is clearly growing.
+Amazon has over 340,000 employees worldwide.

 Amazon employees told BuzzFeed News that the company had previously been largely unresponsive to their complaints.
 "They'd been brushing us off," one told BuzzFeed News.
 But recently there appears to be a movement to address the issue.
 Sources said Amazon leadership met with an employee representative of the group behind the petition on Tuesday morning.